What is risk aversion?

 A short investment timeframe is usually a key reason to be risk averse.

-The risk carried by an investment option is often described using the words, “estimated number of negative annual returns, often over 20 years”.
-A low-risk investment is usually one that can expect a negative return only about once in a 20-year period, whereas a high-risk portfolio can see as many as five or six negative years in the same period.
+Super funds are required to disclose the level of risk for each of their investment options using the Standard Risk Measure (SRM).
+The SRM describes the level of risk for each investment option as the estimated number of negative annual returns, over any 20-year period.
+A low-risk investment is usually one that can expect a negative return only about once in any 20-year period, whereas a high-risk portfolio can see as many as four to less than six negative years in the same period.

 How does this relate to superannuation?